All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 In today's world, where gender and sexuality are viewed more freely, these terms may lose their clear attachment.
 For some, they are an important part of identity, while others avoid such categorizations.

 It is important to understand that these words are not just about appearance, but about how a person sees and feels about themselves.
-Whether it is Butch, Femme, or Dyke, all are part of the rich and diverse world of LGBT culture, which continues to evolve and inspire.
+Whether it is Butch, Femme, or Dyke, they are all part of the rich and diverse world of LGBT culture, which continues to evolve and inspire.

 This post doesn't have any additions from the author yet.